 Is snoring a problem?

 Often a person’s snoring is no greater problem than the noise itself: that is, it can be more of a ‘social’ problem rather than a health problem.
 It can, of course, cause sleep disturbances in the snorer’s sleep partner or other household members

 However, snoring can also be a sign of a condition called Obstructive Sleep Apnea, which can have very serious health implications.

 What is Obstructive Sleep Apnea?

-Obstructive Sleep Apnea occurs when the airways narrow during sleep to the point of complete closure.
-Breathing is completely halted and the person awakes slightly in response to the brain’s need for oxygen.
+Obstructive Sleep Apnea (OSA) occurs when the airways narrow during sleep to the point of complete closure.
+Breathing is completely halted, and the person awakes slightly in response to the brain’s need for oxygen.
 This awakening goes mostly unnoticed as it does not bring a person to a complete waking state- but it does disturb their deep sleeping state.
 These disturbances can happen many times each night.
 As a result, the affected individual often wakes feeling fatigued.

-Obstructive Sleep Apnea is associated with greater risk of suffering cardiovascular disease, including stroke, heart attack and high blood pressure.
+Obstructive Sleep Apnea is associated with a greater risk of suffering cardiovascular disease, including stroke, heart attack and high blood pressure.

 It is a good idea to visit your medical GP to discuss your snoring.
 They may refer you to a sleep physician to diagnose the exact cause of your snoring or sleep disturbances.

 If the cause is mild to moderate OSA, wearing an appliance such as a Mandibular Advancement Splint is a comfortable, non-invasive therapy that is very effective at maintaining open airways during sleep.
 This may allow your sleep to be undisturbed, restful and snore-free.

 In moderate to severe cases of OSA, the gold standard treatment is a CPAP (Continuous Positive Airway Pressure) machine.